aaronlws95/phd/docs/HUMAN_POSE_ESTIMATION.md

 ## [Rogez 2016](http://papers.nips.cc/paper/6563-mocap-guided-data-augmentation-for-3d-pose-estimation-in-the-wild.pdf)

-Synthesize images with 3D poses from 2D pose datasets by matching and stitching together 2D pose joints that match a 3D pose taken from a 3D pose dataset
+**Synthesize images with 3D poses from 2D pose datasets by matching and stitching together 2D pose joints that match a 3D pose taken from a 3D pose dataset**.

 ```
 @inproceedings{rogez2016mocap,